UPDATE – on 25 October, CasheEuroNet which owns ate QuickQuid, Pounds To Pocket and On Stride brands went into administration.

 This is why in August QuickQuid agreed to accept several thousand adjudicator decision it had previously rejected.

-QQ started send emails with the refund amounts and asking for people’s bank account details in September.
-It seems to be doing this in batches overnight – so check your inbox and also your spam/junk main folder in the morning.
+QQ started to send emails with the refund amounts and asking for people’s bank account details in September.

 QQ’s American parent, Enova, released its second-quarter earnings figures last month.
 Overall they were fine, but there were some comments in the Earnings Conference Call about Enova needing to reach a satisfactory resolution with the FCA and FOS about complaints.
 It’s not clear what they mean by this.